 Remember that the goal of the meeting is to work together to provide the best care and quality of life for your older adult.

-Make sure agreements and responsibilities are clear
+Make sure agreements and responsibilities are clearly spelled out

 Caring for an older adult is complex and an ongoing responsibility.